 - Transcripts that are accompanied by course descriptions and/or syllabi

 - At least one recommendation from an outside instructor or employer

 We strongly recommend that those applying for federal financial aid have a GED.

 Scholarships & Financial Aid

 Any student requiring need-based financial aid will need to complete the Free Application for Federal Student Aid (FAFSA).
-You may also complete the Hartwick Financial Aid Form.
-Hartwick also provides merit-based scholarships for qualified students ranging from $5,000 to $23,000.
+Hartwick also provides merit-based scholarships for qualified students ranging from $10,000 to $26,000.